magoo/Vault-for-Incident-Responders/README.md

 * wrapping token is not valid or does not exist
 ```

+OK.
+Now we know the security value of it.
+It's stores a value behind a one time use token.
+If it's burnt before intended, someone malicious observed it.

+However!

 This error is not logged.
-A log would be expected behavior for a DFIR response, as it should indicate malicious replay behavior, but there is a reasonable explanation why it is not.
+A log may be expected behavior for a DFIR response, as it should indicate malicious replay behavior, but there is a reasonable explanation why it is not.

 This Response Wrapping design pattern is meant to be useful when passing a secret through risky territory.
 If the token is unwrapped and burnt before arrival at its final destination, the intended recipient shouldn't be able to use the secret value.
 In practice, it's encouraged to use this sort of design pattern when injecting a token through a build environment that might be subject to operator snooping.